A short story featuring Rakkir, the blood shadow.

 Rakkir ignored the sensation of cramps in his muscles.
 It was merely a trick of his mind here.
-Thinking of the In-Between as a physical realm was a trap.
-He could do things here that were impossible on Onathien, as long as he could persuade himself that they were possible.
+Thinking of Between as a physical realm was a trap.
+He could do things here that were impossible on Athien, as long as he could persuade himself that they were possible.
 His mind was betraying him, it knew that if he crouched like this for as long as he had, his muscles should cramp.
-The fact that his muscles weren’t even here, were positioned in a meditative pose in a small room on Onathien, meant nothing to the primitive part of his brain.
+The fact that his muscles weren’t even here, were positioned in a meditative pose in a small room on Athien, meant nothing to the primitive part of his brain.

 The place was shifting, impossible to get a clear grip on.
 Which was probably why he felt surprisingly at home here.
-He found daylight in Onathien harsh and unrelenting, the scrutiny of those around him always prickling across his neck, causing him to clench his jaw and grind his teeth.
-In-Between it was always shadowy, half-lit.
+He found daylight on Athien harsh and unrelenting, the scrutiny of those around him always prickling across his neck, causing him to clench his jaw and grind his teeth.
+Between was always shadowy, half-lit.
 People were few and far between and most were targets for his blade.
-The repercussions of killing were positive, the rush of the kill with no need for remorse, a steady increase in his skills and power, some of it even bleeding back into Onathien.
-Here he had no need to conceal who, or what, he was.
+The repercussions of killing were positive, the rush of the kill with no need for remorse, a steady increase in his skills and power, some of it even bleeding back into his physical form on Athien.
+On Between he had no need to conceal who, or what, he was.

 He had broken out in the first hundred days and fled, with a minotaur for company.
 Stained midnight blue on his whole body with the most indelible ink known, he had spent hundreds of days on the run, strapping covering his arms and legs and a deep cloak covering his head and the rest of his skin.
 Stained Orcs weren’t common, but they weren’t so rare as to make him easily trackable.
 He had moved Forinward, following the bloody star across the ocean and eventually to Kaeshar, the plain-lands.
 There were few Orc clans in Kaeshar, the wars had all but erased them from that land.
 Still they had found him eventually and let him know that they knew who he was, what he was.
 Again he’d worn the stain.